HTML to PDF Converter

 Pros:

-• Security: .PDF files support password protection, encryption, and digital signatures.
+• Security and Compliance: .PDF files support digital signatures, password protection, and read-only restrictions.

 Cons:

-• Pagination Issues: Continuous web pages must be cut into physical pages.
-This often splits text lines, tables, or images awkwardly across page breaks.
+• Pagination Issues: Continuous web content must be split into pages.
+This often causes tables, images, or text blocks to break awkwardly across page margins.

-• File Size: Embedding high-resolution images and custom web fonts can make the resulting .PDF significantly larger than the original .HTML file.
+• File Size: Embedding high-resolution images and custom web fonts can result in a .PDF that is significantly larger than the original .HTML file.

 Conversion Difficulties & Why Convert.Guru